ameredithmarks/Aquaculture/README.md

 ## Buffering and Vector > Raster
 - The Navigation Channels received a buffer of 100m to avoid designating shipping lanes as suitable for oyster farming.
 Then this polygon layer was rasterized.
 - The finalized Shellfish Safety and Waterbody Union was rasterized based on its regulatory score field.
+- The merged Shoreline line layer (N35W80 and N30W80) was buffered at 500m to look at suitable areas to locate oysters for the co-benefit of wave attenuation during hurricane storm surge.